Pointwise Stabilization of Discrete-time Stationary Matrix-valued Markovian Chains: Introduction

-It is clear that the notion of ``convergence" here is abused as it is referring to the usual approach to "convergence" in the stability theory that requires convergence taking place for any (or almost any) switching sequences $i_{\pmb{\cdot}}=(i_{n})_{n=1}^{+\infty}$.
-Here convergence takes place only for some index sequence $i_{\pmb{\cdot}}(x)$.
+It is clear that the notion of ``convergence" here is abused as it is referring to the usual approach to ``convergence" in the stability theory that requires convergence for any (or almost any) switching sequences $i_{\bcdot}=(i_{n})_{n=1}^{+\infty}\in\mathbb{K}^\mathbb{N}$.
+Here our convergence takes place only for some desired index sequence $i_{\bcdot}(x)$.
+Further, $\bS$ is said to be \begin{itemize} \item ``consistently convergent" (also called ``uniformly convergent" in, for example, \cite{SU94} and \cite{CRS99}), if the switching sequence $i_{\bcdot}(x)$ in the pointwise convergence can be taken independent of the initial state $x$; that is to say, there exists a switching sequence $i_{\bcdot}\colon\mathbb{N}\rightarrow\mathbb{K}$ such that \bean \lim_{n\to+\infty}S_{i_1}\dotsm S_{i_n}=\mathbf{0}. \eean \end{itemize}